 Established in 1976, RTP was formed by combining the transportation services provided by the Portland Chapter of the American Red Cross, York-Cumberland Senior Services and the Social Services of the Greater Portland Transit District.
-Today, RTP is a United Way agency that provides low-cost transportation to the elderly, social service agency clients, the economically disadvantaged and persons with disabilities throughout Cumberland County with the exception of Brunswick and Harpswell.
+Today, RTP is an agency that provides low-cost transportation to the elderly, social service agency clients, the economically disadvantaged and persons with disabilities throughout Cumberland County with the exception of Brunswick and Harpswell.

-With a fleet of 36+ lift-equipped buses and vans, 30 agency certified drivers and a volunteer program that involves more than 30 drivers, RTP serves over 3,000 people countywide each year, providing more than a 600 rides a day to people who need to get to medical appointments, grocery shopping, work and other important places.
-Located at 127 St. John Street in Portland, RTP runs routes across Cumberland County each day, doing door-to-door rider pickups and drop-offs.
+With a fleet of 29+ lift-equipped buses and vans, 30 agency certified drivers and a volunteer program that involves more than 20 drivers, RTP serves over 2,500 people countywide each year, providing more than a 600 rides a day to people who need to get to medical appointments, grocery shopping, work and other important places.
+Located at 1 Ledgeview Dr, in Westbrook, RTP runs routes across Cumberland County each day, doing door-to-door rider pickups and drop-offs.